UAE – November 18-27, December 4-5, 8-14, 2015

 Date Souk.
 Sample fresh dates or buy dates filled with everything imaginable or covered with chocolate.

 Ferrari World Abu Dhabi.
 If you want bragging rights to having ‘done’ Formula Rossa, the world’s fastest rollercoaster (top speed 240km/h), visit this temple of torque and celebration of all things Ferrari in a spectacular building on Yas Island.
-Tamer diversions include a flume ride through a V12 engine, a motion-simulator that lets you ride shotgun with a race car champion, and an imaginative 4D adventure.
+Tamer diversions include a flume ride through a V12 engine, a motion simulator that lets you ride shotgun with a race car champion, and an imaginative 4D adventure.
 There’s also a somewhat saner rollercoaster that has you ‘race’ a Ferrari F430 Spider around the track.
 Between thrills, check out the car exhibitions or live shows.

 The Landmark is a postmodern supertall skyscraper (2006-12), a mixed-use building at 324 metres (1,063 ft) tall with 72 floors above ground and five basement levels.
 It is the second tallest building in Abu Dhabi behind the Burj Mohammed bin Rashid in the Central Market Project World Trade Center complex.

-Umm al-Nar is a Bronze age culture from 2600-2000 BCE in the area of modern-day United Arab Emirates and Northern Oman.
+Umm al-Nar is a Bronze Age culture from 2600-2000 BCE in the area of modern-day United Arab Emirates and Northern Oman.
 It lies adjacent to Abu Dhabi between a refinery and a sensitive military area so public access is currently restricted.
-It is noted for its circular tombs with well fitted stones in the outer wall and multiple human remains within.
+It is noted for its circular tombs with well-fitted stones in the outer wall and multiple human remains within.

 SHARJAH (pop 990,000)

-This emirate just north of Dubai is unusual in that it has coasts on both the west and east side of the peninsula.
+This emirate just north of Dubai is unusual in that it has coasts on both the west and east sides of the peninsula.
 Given the Unesco nod in 1998 as the Arab Capital of Culture, its historic old town has souqs and museums.
 It takes its decency laws very seriously – no exposed knees, backs or bellies for both men and women.
 It’s also the only emirate that is ‘dry’ (ie no alcohol is available anywhere).
 Sharjah serves as a major bedroom community for Dubai – much cheaper to live and only 1 hour north.
 The bus from Dubai costs 10 Dh.

 Aside from the main city of Sharjah, the enclaves of Dibba Al Hisn, Khor Fakkan and Kalba on the eastern coast also belong to the emirate.